-This reduction in gross square footage would reduce the number of storage units by approximately 1/3, making this alternative uneconomically viable.
+This reduction in gross square footage would reduce the number of storage units by approximately 1/3, which, according to the Applicant and the economic analysis provided would make this alternative uneconomically viable.

-• Adaptative Reuse of the Existing Site Buildings as Self-Storage Buildings - Under this alterative the 15,526 square feet contained within the 4 existing Site buildings would be repurposed to support self-storage units.
+Adaptative Reuse of the Existing Site Buildings as Self-Storage Buildings - Under this alterative the 15,526 square feet contained within the 4 existing Site buildings would be repurposed to support self-storage units.
 This alternative would result in few changes to the existing visual characteristics of the Site.